 Use our online tool to build your own degree and see what your three years of study could look like.

 The lecturers have developed graduate internships with organisations like:

-There’s a longstanding relationship with the Public Relations Institute of New Zealand (PRINZ) and students are encouraged to attend industry networking events.
+We have a longstanding relationship with the Public Relations Institute of New Zealand (PRINZ) and we encourage students to attend PRINZ industry networking events.

 Find out more about industry trends, job descriptions and what employers may be looking for.